I506dk/ADACCT/README.md

 - [patool](https://pypi.org/project/patool/) - Library to allow pyunpack to unpack various types of archive files

 ## Notes
-### HaveIBeenPwned
-- [Api Key](https://haveibeenpwned.com/API/Key) - HIBP uses a paid API key, needed for using their API
+- [Api Key](https://haveibeenpwned.com/API/Key) - HaveIBeenPwned uses a paid API key, needed for using their API
-- [Compromised Hash File](https://haveibeenpwned.com/Passwords) - Download the Compromised hash file (Decompressed it is about 21 gigabytes)
+- [Compromised Hash File](https://haveibeenpwned.com/Passwords) - Compromised hash file (Decompressed it is about 21 gigabytes) (Can be manually downloaded if needed)
 - If results are to be emailed, the script needs an email address and credentials to send from (If using Gmail, less secure apps needs to be enabled)
 - Api key, email addresses, and email credentials can be saved to text file, instead of manually typed each time